wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 # Difficulties

-So far I praised the construct-based component model of the CDK and its excellent integration into the CloudFormation and in the AWS ecosystem in general.
+So far, I praised the construct-based component model of the CDK and its excellent integration into the CloudFormation and in the AWS ecosystem in general.
 Leveraging the ecosystem of an existing programming language provides huge benefits.
 In my six months journey I faced a few difficulties which I try